Osteoporosis Exercise Program in Hong Kong

 Furthermore, if you have a pronounced curve in your middle back (thoracic spine) then an EOS scan to determine the angle of your spine is recommended.
 The EOS scan is a low dose x-ray taken in a standing position and provides a 3D picture of your spine and lower limbs.

-Onero™ at Bone Health Asia located at Sports And Spinal Physiotherapy Centres provides one-on-one sessions, delivered by our clinically trained physiotherapists, driving you to better bone health.
+Onero™ at Bone Health Asia located in Central, Hong Kong provides one-on-one sessions, delivered by our clinically trained physiotherapists, driving you to better bone health.
 Our clinic is the first one in Asia that is licensed to safely deliver the Onero™ programme.

 Find out more about Osteoporosis